CreativeSelf0/Intersting-Ideas/README.md

-# This a simple project
+# Getting Dirty With NN

 Messing with NN mostly